Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-02.md

     member val Message = message with get
 ```

-I know that I am ignoring a subscription, and this should be disposed, but for now I am not goi
+I know that I am ignoring a subscription, and this should be disposed, but for now I am not going to worry about that.

 ## AppBootstrapper
 This is not going to just run, because we need to first tell the app what that "MainPage" is.